 - Add the ham hocks, shanks, or ham bone to the pot.

-- When the cooking time ends, use the quick pressure release.
+- When the cooking time ends, let the soup rest at pressure (natural pressure release) for 10 minutes and then use the quick pressure release.
 When the valve drops, remove the lid carefully.

 - Remove the ham pieces and bones and place them on a plate.
 Remove any extra meat and discard the non-edible pieces.
 Return the ham meat to the pot and stir to combine.

 - Adjust salt and pepper to taste and serve hot.